khongtrunght/lgtm/docs/CONFIG.md

 `compose_presets` `compose_mention` `compose_newline`

 The box's keys are bindings like any others, but with two rules of their own.
-They must be **single chords** — a text box cannot hold a prefix while waiting to see whether a sequence completes, because the next key is usually a letter you are typing.
+They must be **single chords**: a text box cannot hold a prefix while waiting to see whether a sequence completes, because the next key is usually a letter you are typing.
 And a **pending operator wins**: with `d` waiting for a motion, `<Esc>` cancels the operator rather than the box.